 Meet the Expert

-Nicole Harris is the owner and creative director of Dreams In Details based in Los Angeles.
+Nicole Harris is the owner and creative director of Dreams in Details based in Los Angeles.
 She plans luxury events and weddings, several of which have involved couples jumping the broom.

-The History and Meaning of Jumping the Broom
+The History of Jumping the Broom

-“When African Americans incorporate jumping the broom it is to pay homage to their culture and legacy,” says Harris.
+A resurgence of jumping the broom occurred after it was featured in Alex Haley’s novel about slavery, Roots: The Saga of an American Family, in 1976, and in the television mini-series in 1977.
+While there are different feelings about the tradition, today, many Black people incorporate jumping the broom into their ceremony.
+“When African Americans incorporate jumping the broom, it is to pay homage to their culture and legacy,” says Harris.
 “It is a tradition of the ancestors of African Americans and they want to keep it going because ‘jumping the broom’ is a major part of their heritage.
 They also decide to jump the broom to bless the marriage.”